Tahmasp I: Religion

 Tahmasp described himself as a "pious Shia mystic king".
 His religious views and the extent to which they influenced Safavid religious policy is the most interesting aspect of his reign for historians, both contemporary and modern.
-As the Italian historian Biancamaria Scarcia Amoretti has noted, “the modern originality of Persian Shi'ism has its roots [with Shah Tahmasp].”
+As the Italian historian Biancamaria Scarcia Amoretti has noted, "the modern originality of Persian Shi'ism has its roots [with Shah Tahmasp]".
 Until 1533, the Qizilbash leaders (worshipping Ismail I as the promised Mahdi) urged the young Tahmasp to continue in his father's footsteps; that year, he had a spiritual rebirth, performed an act of repentance and outlawed irreligious behaviour.

 Tahmasp rejected his father's claim of being a mahdi, becoming a mystical lover of Ali and a king bound to sharia, but still enjoyed villagers travelling to his palace in Qazvin to touch his clothing.
 Tahmasp held firmly to the controversial Shia belief in the imminent coming of the Mahdi.
-He refused to allow his favourite sister, Shahzada Sultanim, to marry, because he was keeping her as a bride for the Mahdi.
+He refused to allow his favourite sister, Mahinbanu Soltanum, to marry, because he was keeping her as a bride for the Mahdi.
 He claimed connections with Ali and Sufi saints, such as his ancestor Safi al-Din, through dreams in which he foresaw the future.
 Tahmasp had other superstitious beliefs too; for instance, his obsession with the occult science of geomancy.
 According to the Venetian diplomat, Vincenzo degli Alessandri, the shah was so devoted to practice geomancy that he had not left his palace for a decade.
-He also observed that Tahmasp was worsipped by his people as a godlike being possessing a frail and old body.
+He also observed that Tahmasp was worshipped by his people as a godlike being possessing a frail and old body.
 Tahmasp wanted the poets of his court to write about Ali, rather than him.
 He sent copies of the Quran as gifts to several Ottoman sultans; overall, during his reign, eighteen copies of the Quran were sent to Istanbul and all were encrusted with jewels and gold.